 A resilient community is where people know each other, are connected and involved, and have a strong sense of community pride.
 Knowing who your neighbours are, being involved in your local community groups and events, and being committed to your community will make you someone most likely to both cope well during an emergency event, and bounce back afterwards.

 Here are some ways to be involved in your community:

-In an emergency you may also communicate and help others within these communities, as well as in your local neighbourhood.
+In an emergency you may also help others within these communities, as well as in your local neighbourhood.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hawke's Bay Emergency Management to ensure that the information on this website is accurate and up to date, Hawke's Bay Emergency Management shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hawke's Bay Emergency Management cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Hawke's Bay Emergency Management - hbemergency.govt.nz / +64 6 835 9200 / firstname.lastname@example.org